 Jurisdiction and the recognition and enforcement of judgments

-The Convention will apply to the enforcement of any judgment after 'exit' day if that judgment is obtained in respect of an exclusive jurisdiction clause that falls within the ambit of it.
+The Convention should apply to the enforcement of any judgment after Brexit if that judgment is obtained in respect of an exclusive jurisdiction clause that falls within the ambit of it.
 In matters where the Convention does not apply, parties to these disputes will rely on existing UK common law rules and statutes, and/or the national law of the relevant EU member state.
 Local legal advice will need to be sought in the relevant jurisdiction regarding the rules that will be applied, costs and time limits.

 The courts of member states will continue to apply the rules set out in Rome I and Rome II to disputes which may have a UK element.
 This means that if a Spanish court was considering the governing law of a contractual obligation, and determined – applying Rome I – that English law should apply to the parties’ relationship; English law would still be applied by the Spanish courts notwithstanding the UK’s status as a non-EU member state.